33rd Wisconsin Legislature

 The Thirty-Third Wisconsin Legislature convened from January 14, 1880, to March 17, 1880, in regular session.

 Senators representing even-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assembly members were elected to a one-year term.
 Assembly members and even-numbered senators were elected in the general election of November 4, 1879.
 Senators representing odd-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 5, 1878.

+The governor of Wisconsin during this entire term was Republican William E. Smith, of Milwaukee County, serving the first year of his second two-year term, having won re-election in the 1879 Wisconsin gubernatorial election.